gortonator/bsds-6650/assignments-2022/Assignment-2.md

 The questions you need to explore are:

-* How many client threads are optimal  to maximize system throughput?
+* How many client threads iare optimal  to maximize system throughput?
 * How many queue consumers threads are needed to keep the queue size as close to zero as possible?
 Less than a 1000 max is a great target, but the main aim is to ensure the queue length doesn't continually grow, then shrink, giving a 'pointy' queue length profile, ie /\\.
 An increase to a plateau is fine, ie /¯¯¯¯\\.
 If the plateau is less than around a 1000, you are in great shape!

 ### Incorporate Load Balancing

 One free tier server for your servlets will probably get pretty busy, so you will want to introduce load balancing.

 You can set up [AWS Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/features/?nc=sn&loc=2) using either _Application_ or _Network_ load balancers.
-Enable load balancing with say 2 and 4 free tier EC2 instances and see what effect this has on your performance.
+Enable load balancing with 2 free tier EC2 instances and see what effect this has on your performance.

 A tutorial [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancer-getting-started.html) should help.
-Remember to create [AWS templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) for your instances
+Remember to create [AWS templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) for your instances.

 ### Tune the System